yannmazita/rymupdater/README.md

 ## Todo
 - GUI
 - Credit tagging
-- Handling of different user locales when scrapping dates
 - Handling of eventual single releases in albums and EPs
 - Binary package
 - (Vorbis)